googleworkspace/apps-script-oauth2/README.md

           // Set the scopes to request (space-separated for Google services).
           .setScope('https://www.googleapis.com/auth/drive')

-          // Set any additional OAuth2 parameters, in this case requesting offline access and
-          // forcing the approval prompt to be shown.
+          // Below are Google-specific OAuth2 parameters.

+          // Sets the login hint, which will prevent the account chooser screen
+          // from being shown to users logged in with multiple accounts.
+          .setParam('login_hint', Session.getActiveUser.getEmail())

+          // Requests offline access.
           .setParam('access_type', 'offline')

+          // Forces the approval prompt every time.
+This is useful for testing,
+          // but not desirable in a production application.
           .setParam('approval_prompt', 'force');
     }